logikum/md-doc-site/contents/1.0/documentation/controls/predefined.md

 ### keywords

-Returns the keywords metadata of the current content.
+Returns the merged default keywords defined as a localized resource and the keywords metadata of the current content.
+The former requires a `keywords` key in the `default.json` locale file.
 Its typical usage in a document file:

 ```html
 <!DOCTYPE html>